 chown : file1

-This command will have no affect on either user or group ownership of the file.
+This command will have no effect on either user or group ownership of the file.

 Q9.
 How chown works with symbolic links?

 For example, the screenshot below shows I created a symbolic link 'link1' whose user and group ownerships are set to 'himanshu'.
 Then I executed the chown command to change user and group to 'root'.
-But the command had no affect on the symbolic link file - instead it's 'file1' (to which symbolic link points) whose user and group ownerships that got changed.
+But the command had no effect on the symbolic link file - instead, it's 'file1' (to which symbolic link points) whose user and group ownerships that got changed.

 However, if you want, you can override this default behavior using the -h option.

 Q10.
-How to change owner and group for a directory?
+How to change the owner and group for a directory?